Positive behavior interventions and supports

-Positive Behavior Interventions and Supports (PBIS) is a set of ideas and tools that schools use to improve students' behavior.
+Positive behavior interventions and supports (PBIS) is a set of ideas and tools used in schools to improve students' behavior.
 PBIS uses evidence and data-based programs, practices, and strategies to frame behavioral improvement relating to student growth in academic performance, safety, behavior, and establishing and maintaining positive school culture.
-PBIS addresses the behavioral needs of at-risk students and the multi-leveled needs of all students, which fosters an environment that promotes effective teaching and learning in schools.
-In addition, researchers such as Robert H. Horner believe that PBIS enhancess the school staff's time for delivering effective instructions and lessons to all students.
+PBIS tries to address the behavioral needs of at-risk students and the multi-leveled needs of all students, in an effort to create an environment that promotes effective teaching and learning in schools.
+Educational researchers such as Robert H. Horner believe that PBIS enhances the school staff's time for delivering effective instructions and lessons to all students.

 In contrast to PBIS, many schools used exclusionary discipline practices including detentions, suspensions, or expulsions to separate students from the classroom and from peers.
 PBIS emphasizes preventing problem behaviors before they happen to increase the opportunity for students to learn by keeping them in the classroom.
-PBIS is a team-based framework for schools that borrows elements from response to intervention, an intervention that uses diagnostic data to develop personalized learning plans for all students.
+PBIS is a team-based framework for schools that borrows elements from response to intervention, an intervention that uses diagnostic data to develop personalized learning and behavior intervention plans (BiP) for all students.

 Background

-PBIS is an acronym for Positive Behavioral Intervention and Supports.
-Effective classroom management and discipline are essential for teaching and learning.
+PBIS (PBSIS) is an acronym for positive behavioral intervention and supports.
 PBIS emphasizes the integrated use of classroom management and school-wide discipline strategies coupled with effective academic instruction to create a positive and safe school climate for all students.
 PBIS is based in a behaviorist psychology approach to improving student behavior, which means that teachers and students identify misbehavior, model appropriate behaviors, and provide clear consequences for behavior in the classroom context.
 In a PBIS model, schools must define, teach, and reinforce appropriate behaviors to ensure success.
-Research shows that punishing students inconsistently without a positive alternative, is ineffective and only offers short-term solutions.
+PBIS follows research showing that punishing students inconsistently without a positive alternative, is ineffective and only offers short-term solutions.
 Modeling and rewarding positive behaviors are more effective.
 The goal of PBIS is to establish a positive school climate.
 To do this, a continuum of behavior support has been established which can be applied at the school level (primary level), for small groups of students (secondary level), and for individual level (tertiary level).
 When PBIS is applied to the entire school, it is called schoolwide PBIS, or SWPBIS.
+One must also consider the fact that PBIS can only work successfully if it is done with fidelity.

 Core features

-PBIS is not a packaged program for districts to purchase.
-Instead, it is a framework approach that helps schools to identify the key tasks in developing preventative positive behavior tailored to their own school.
-It is an approach defined by the following core design components.
+PBIS is a framework approach that helps schools to identify the key tasks in developing preventative positive behavior tailored to their own school.
+The approach is defined by the following core design components.
+High fidelity implementation of school-wide PBIS has been linked with improvements in student and staff behavior, but less is known about which aspects of the model may be present in schools prior to training, and whether some features of PBIS are implemented faster than others.